paser-group/ALAMOSE-PASER/README.md

 - Final Report: 30%
 - Code: 30%
 - GitHub Activity-Commits, Issue discussions: 20%
-- Elevator pitches: 20%
+- Elevator pitches or pechakucha presentations: 20%
 - Each project member will give updates in front of the class
-  - Two minutes per person
+  - 5-10 minutes per person for each group
   - Round robin fashion